signalfx/splunk-extension-wrapper/docs/README.md

 ## Configuration

-The Splunk Extension for AWS Lambda can be configured by environment variables of a Lambda Function.
+The Splunk Lambda Extension can be configured by environment variables of a Lambda Function.

 Minimal configuration should include `SPLUNK_REALM` (or `SPLUNK_INGEST_URL`) and `SPLUNK_ACCESS_TOKEN` variables, so the layer can identify the organization to which it should